 Dr. Gundry has been around for awhile, but I am just now sitting down to do the research, and I must say I was surprised at some of the science that is out there on lectin sensitivity.
 To be fair, it’s certainly not overwhelming, but there are legitimate reasons to be wary of lectin.
 Below, I run through some of the major discussion points.

-Lectins travel to distant organs
+Lectins travel to distant organs in rat models

 One of the reasons Gundry recommends avoiding commercial poultry is that the animals are fed grain, a high lectin food.
 He believes some of his more sensitive patients react to factory farmed chicken because the lectin from the grain feed remains in the bird’s flesh even after it’s slaughtered.
 Of course, I suspect antibiotics and toxins like arsenic may have something to do with the problem as well, but the lectin angle is fascinating.